Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 1. Below the **queue** child Node, add **Once** Node.
 2. Below the **On First Time** child Node, add the **Set Handover Inactivity** Node.
 3. In the **Set Handover Inactivity** Node, specify the inactivity timeout in minutes, for example, `1`.
 On each incoming user input the timer is automatically reset and starts from the beginning.
-Once the timer expired, an inactivity event is sent to the Flow.4.
-Click **Save Node**.
+Once the timer expired, an inactivity event is sent to the Flow.
+4. Click **Save Node**.
-4. Repeat the same steps for the **active** child Node in case you want to detect and handle inactivity during active handovers.
+5. Repeat the same steps for the **active** child Node in case you want to detect and handle inactivity during active handovers.

 <figure>
    <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/scenarios/5-set-handover-inactivity.png" width="100%" />